 Visitors to the National Library must have a library card to use our resources.
 Details of cards and opening hours are in the using the library section.
 If you cannot visit, we can provide brief information from sources within our collections.
 We may also be able to point you in the right direction to continue your research.
 Contact us for details.

 Please note: The National Library of Scotland is not the main location for original records in Scotland.
 This means that we cannot carry out extensive family history research on your behalf.

-For original documents such as birth, death and marriage and census records you should contact the General Register Office for Scotland.
-You will find sources such as wills, trial papers and some estate and church records at the National Archives of Scotland.
+For original documents such as birth, death and marriage and census records you should contact the National Records of Scotland.
+You will also find sources such as wills, trial papers and some estate and church records there.